What is Mise-en-Scéne? Definition, Elements & Examples

 Composition and Design

-The composition is the balance and the relationship between actors and objects within each space of the shot.
-It’s the process of planning the design of a movie.
+Composition is the balance and relationship between actors and objects within each shot space, and the blocking of these.

-Design is the look of the setting, properties, lighting, and the actors’ determined appearance.
-It’s the process of the conception and execution of the movie’s format.
+Design is the look of the setting (set dressing), properties, lighting, and the actors’ determined appearance.
+It’s the process of conceiving and executing the movie’s format.

 This video by CrashCourse provides a quick definition of mise-en-scene and how it encompasses everything captured on the camera.

-A movie’s mise-en-scene expresses the vision, mood, and suggestions of the characters’ state of mind.
+A movie’s mise-en-scene expresses the vision, tone, and suggestions of the characters’ state of mind.

-For example, suppose the film is fantastic, like Harry Potter and the Sorcerer’s Stone.
-In that case, the design should represent fantasy and magic as pictured below with the wizards’ costumes and cafeteria’s floating candles.
+For example, suppose the film is low fantasy, like Harry Potter and the Sorcerer’s Stone (2001).
+The design should represent fantasy and magic, as shown below, with the wizards’ costumes and the cafeteria’s floating candles.

-If the film is realistic, e.g. like There Will Be Blood, the design will represent reality and authenticity, as seen in their family’s wardrobe and the barren settlement.
+If the film is realistic, e.g., like There Will Be Blood (2007), the design will represent reality and authenticity, as seen in their family’s wardrobe and the barren settlement.

 Who is responsible for the composition and design?

-Ultimately, the director, the cinematographer, and the production designer are the key players in executing a movie’s composition and design.
+Ultimately, above-the-line crew, such as the director, the cinematographer, and the production designer, are the key players in executing a movie’s composition and design.

-The director must take all the elements written into the screenplay and collaborate with the cinematographer and production designer to executive this vision.
-Any great movie takes a village of skilled individuals, but to understand mise-en-scene, I’m going to focus on these three specific roles in the filmmaking process.
+The director must take all the elements written into the screenplay and collaborate with the cinematographer and production designer to execute this vision.
+Any great movie takes a village of skilled individuals, but to understand mise-en-scene, I will focus on these three roles in filmmaking.

 • The director is responsible for translating the artistic vision of a screenplay from the paper onto the screen.
 They oversee the overall composition and design of a movie.

-• The production designer is responsible for the conception of the artistic vision’s settings, props, costumes, and more.
-They oversee the overall design of the movie.
+• The production designer is responsible for conceiving the artistic vision’s settings, props, costumes, and more.
+They also oversee the overall design of the movie.

-Now that you have a brief idea of who’s behind the execution of mise-en-scene in the film, let’s take a closer look at design and composition elements.
+Now that you have a brief idea of who’s behind the execution of mise-en-scene in the film, let’s examine design and composition elements more closely.

 The Elements of Design

-The major elements of design a director, and production designer focus on, in collaboration with the cinematographer, are the setting, decor, properties, lighting, costume, makeup, and hairstyle.
+A director and production designer focus on the major elements of design in collaboration with the cinematographer: setting, decor, properties, lighting, costume, makeup, and hairstyle.

 Setting, Decor, and Properties

-The setting is the realistic or imagined environment in which the film takes place.
-The decor is the different colors and textures of the interior, exterior, nature, furniture, and other properties (props).
+The setting is the realistic or imagined environment in which the film occurs.
+The decor consists of different colors and textures, such as the interior, exterior, nature, furniture, and other properties (props).
 The properties are objects like vases, paintings, weapons, or books that help express the characters on screen.

-In Guillermo Del Toro’s Hellboy II: The Golden Army, the setting of this library presents a wealth of knowledge and history through the placement of the books and globe, but the placement of the statue reveals to the audience that above all, at the center of this story, is a mystical figure.
+In Guillermo Del Toro’s Hellboy II: The Golden Army (2008), the setting of this library presents a wealth of knowledge and history through the placement of the books and globe, but the placement of the statue reveals to the audience that, above all, at the center of this story, is a mystical figure.

 Lighting

-Lighting is fundamental in shaping the mise-en-scene by drawing attention through highlights, textures, and shadows to help tell the movie’s story.
+Lighting shapes the mise-en-scene by drawing attention through highlights, textures, and shadows, helping tell the movie’s story.

 Costume, Makeup, Hairstyle

 Costumes, makeup, and hairstyles are the wardrobe and appearance worn by actors that suggest the character’s traits and image.
-It’s essential in the storytelling process, whether a simple, natural look for realistic films or an unusual, unnatural look for fantasy films.
+It’s essential in storytelling, whether a simple, natural look for realistic films or an unusual, unnatural look for fantasy films.

-Tim Burton’s Edward Scissorhands (1990) the costumes reinforce the contrast of the vibrant conformity of the neighborhood pastel colors to the main character’s pasty, scarred face and tattered black leather uniform.
+In Tim Burton’s Edward Scissorhands (1990), the costumes reinforce the contrast between the vibrant conformity of the neighborhood’s pastel colors and the main character’s pasty, scarred face and tattered black leather uniform.

 The Elements of Composition